ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 Particularly interesting is the `Interactive sample detail page`.
 This shows you the number of features per sample.
-If there is large variation in this number between samples, it is often recommended to standardize your data by rarefaction.
+If there is large variation in this number between samples, it means it is difficult to directly compare samples.
+In that case it is often recommended to standardize your data by for instance rarefaction.
-Rarefaction will not be treated in detail in the tutorial but the idea is layed out below.
+Rarefaction will not be treated in detail in the tutorial, but the idea is laid out below.

 .. note::